Getting LetsEncrypt certs non-invasively using nginx and webroot

 Now:

-certbot certonly --webroot -w /srv/www.example.com -d www.example.com
+mkdir -p /cert/www.example.com certbot certonly --webroot -w /cert/www.example.com -d www.example.com

-Certbot will now place the credentials somewhere under /srv/www.example.com/.well-known/yadda/IdontKnow, nginx will serve it correctly, authentication will succeed and everyone will live happily ever after.
+Certbot will now place the credentials somewhere under /cert/www.example.com/.well-known/yadda/IdontKnow, nginx will serve it correctly, authentication will succeed and everyone will live happily ever after.
 No configuration fiddlements, no shutting down your server, it just freaking works -- and you can totally do that on a reverse proxy without the actual app ever knowing about it.

 Update: